Milad-Mrz/Github-101/README.md

 3. Check the access: ``` git remote -v ``` <br />

 **Pull:** <br />
-Use Pull to receive the latest version of the remote version; pulling will update the local version. <br />
+we use pull to receive the latest version of the remote version; pulling will update the local version. <br />
 1. To update from "branch_name_example," use ``` git pull origin branch_name_example ``` <br />
 2. As before, we can use "-u" just before "origin": <br />
 ``` git pull -u origin branch_name_example ``` Following that, we can run the command ``` git pull ``` . <br />